Skip to navigation Skip to main content Click to view our statement on Accessibility

 • Ask for documentation and verify authenticity before purchasing.

-Shopping is the No. 2 leisure activity for overseas travelers, according to the U.S. Travel Association.
+Shopping is the No. 2 leisure activity for overseas travelers, according to the International Trade Association.

 Have time for additional research?
 Sift through these helpful sites and look for any instances of deceit: